ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 obtaining signatures from a third-party auditor at regular intervals asserting that the tree has been constructed correctly.

-To reduce the probability of collusion between the transparency log and third-party auditor, an application may require two or more independent third parties.
-If more than one third-party auditor is supported, MUST require signatures from at least a strict majority of auditors in order to detect forked views among the set of auditors.
+To reduce the probability of collusion between the transparency log and the third party, a transparency log can have two or more independent third parties coordinate as one and produce threshold signatures.
+In this scenario, the threshold for a valid signature MUST be at least a majority of the third parties, to prevent different subsets from authenticating forked views.

 **Contact Monitoring**, on the other hand, supports a single-party deployment with no third party.
 The cost of this is that, when a user looks up a version of